yijiaa/safeapiapp/README.md

 # safeapiapp
-This is a POC of a secure API using HTTPS and an API key to control access to the data.
+This is a POC (proof of concept) of a secure API using HTTPS and an API key to control access to the data.

 ## Demo
 ### Browser